wilsonmar/wilsonmar.github.io/_posts/2017-04-13-git-custom-commands.md

 <a target="_blank" href="https://github.com/mermaid-js/mermaid?tab=readme-ov-file#bar-chart-using-gantt-chart-docs---live-editor">Bar charts</a>,
 <a target="_blank" href="https://github.com/mermaid-js/mermaid?tab=readme-ov-file#user-journey-diagram-docs---live-editor">User Journey diagrams</a>,
 <a target="_blank" href="https://github.com/mermaid-js/mermaid?tab=readme-ov-file#pie-chart-docs---live-editor">Pie charts</a>,

-Mermaid can also generates <a target="_blank" href="https://www.codesee.io/learning-center/c4-diagram">C4 Context Diagrams</a> (from codesee/GitKraken) <a target="_blank" href="https://github.com/mermaid-js/mermaid?tab=readme-ov-file#c4-diagram-docs">like this</a>

-The four diagrams are the levels of abstraction: Context, Container, Component, and Code:

-* Context Diagram: This is the highest-level overview, showing the entire software system as a single box and its interactions with people and other systems.
-It defines the system's scope and external integrations.

-* Container Diagram: shows the system's containers (like a web application, mobile app, database, or microservice) and how they communicate with each other.

-* Component Diagram: diagram drills down into each single container, detailing the components inside it and their interactions.
-For example, a web application container might be broken down into components for user authentication and account management.

-* Code Diagram: at the most detailed level, shows the implementation details of a single component, often using a traditional UML class diagram or similar notation.

 UML:
 <a target="_blank" href="https://github.com/mermaid-js/mermaid?tab=readme-ov-file#sequence-diagram-docs---live-editor">Sequence Diagrams</a>,
 <a target="_blank" href="https://github.com/mermaid-js/mermaid?tab=readme-ov-file#class-diagram-docs---live-editor">Class diagrams</a>,
 <a target="_blank" href="https://github.com/mermaid-js/mermaid?tab=readme-ov-file#state-diagram-docs---live-editor">State diagrams</a>,

+<a target="_blank" href="https://github.com/mermaid-js/mermaid?tab=readme-ov-file#c4-diagram-docs">C4 diagrams</a> (Context, Container, Component, and Code).
+The four levels of C4 diagrams:

+* Context Diagram: This is the highest-level overview, showing the entire software system as a single box and its interactions with people and other systems.
+It helps define the system's scope and external integrations.

+* Container Diagram: This level zooms into the system and shows its containers (like a web application, mobile app, database, or microservice) and how they communicate with each other.

+* Component Diagram: This diagram drills down into a single container, detailing the components inside it and their interactions.
+For example, a web application container might be broken down into components for user authentication and account management.

+* Code Diagram: This is the most detailed level, showing the implementation details of a single component, often using a traditional UML class diagram or similar notation.

 ## Resources